picmi/help/docs/business/integrations/payhero.md

 <faq question="I have the error Invalid API key, what should I do?">

 You need to ensure that you have a PICMI partner API access key.
-You may used your private Access Key that is self-service from the PayHero application. <a href="mailto: support@payhero.co.nz?subject=PICMI API access&body=Please provide me with the PICMI partner API access key">Email PayHero support for an api access key</a> (click the link to open an email template in your mail client)
+You may use your private Access Key that is self-service from the PayHero application. <a href="mailto: support@payhero.co.nz?subject=PICMI API access&body=Please provide me with the PICMI partner API access key">Email PayHero support for an api access key</a> (click the link to open an email template in your mail client)

 </faq>